janvanzeghbroeck/Seeing-Taste/README.md

 # Visualization of Beer Tasting
 ## Through the eyes of a Data Scientist

 Having a consistent high quality tasting craft product is important but accurately tasting that product can be challenging.
-Using data science techniques for clustering, statistics, &amp; the powers of python, Seeing Taste uses unsupervised learning to cluster tasters and identify who's good, who has a bias, and who has a specialized pallet all for the sake of making good craft beer.
+Using data science techniques for clustering, statistics, &amp; the powers of python, Seeing Taste uses unsupervised learning to cluster tasters and identify who's good, who has a bias, and who has a specialized pallet all for the sake of making great craft beer.

 ## Table of Contents